mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 FINALLY
 =======
 Sure, cpx has bugs ;-) please report them when you find them.
-And sure, I dislike some parts of the (emperical) coding style me my self.
+And sure, I dislike some parts of the (empirical) coding style me my self.
 It was the required method to get the job done ASAP.
 I intend to refactor it, plans to do that are made right now.
 I would like to read any positive or (respectfull) negative feedback.
 All suggestions and questions are very welcome, mail to mijstonen@hotmail.com with CPX in the subject field.